eformsignen/eformsignen.github.io/help/chapter2.rst

 -  **Usage status:** You can monitor weekly, monthly, and annual service usage status.

--  **Download eformsign Form Builder:** You can download the Form Builder executable file.
-By using the Form Builder add-in feature, you can create electronic forms using Microsoft Office files.
+-  **Download form builder for MS Office:** You can download the eformsign form builder Microsoft Office add-in, which allows you to create electronic forms using Microsoft Office programs.

 Dashboard